StephenBooysen/dt-architecture-artifacts/client-extensions/vscode/README.md

-# Architecture Artifacts VS Code Extension
+# Design Artifacts VS Code Extension

-Search and preview architecture documentation from your Architecture Artifacts server directly in VS Code.
+Search and preview Design documentation from your Design Artifacts server directly in VS Code.

 ## Features